subratcall/msdataworkshop/README.md

    - install istio, demonstrate tracing (jaeger and kiali)
    - @Traced annotation

-Task 11 (other time permitting and future)
+Task 11 (demonstrate scaling with pdb)
+    - autoscaling
+    - sharding

+Task 12 (future)
+   - analytics - OSE server visualization
+   - message to logic/endpoint mapping
+   - kafka streams not just in chunks theres no end
+   - rehydation / retention and compacted queues (most recent not all events) time windows
-   - demonstrate scaling with pdb (comes from functional aspect, no sharding orders based on phone number, more memory ?)_
+   - comes from functional aspect, no sharding orders based on phone number, more memory ?)_
    - https://medium.com/oracledevs/how-to-keep-your-microservices-available-by-monitoring-its-metrics-d88900298025
    - nice to have:
         - messaging when available, JPA, JTA